meteor/performance/benchmarks/meteor2-vs-3/README.md

 - SSD WD Black SN850X
 - Docker container

-### Reactive Results
+### Non-reactive Results

 This test was run with the following artillery configuration:

 - Every second, 4 new connections are made.
-Over 1 minute, tasks are created, removed, and visualized for reactive.
+Over 1 minute, tasks are created, removed, and visualized for non-reactive.

 #### Meteor 2